 There’s a lot in the news and on social media about the coronavirus and many people are feeling worried or anxious about the current situation.
 You might find our young people’s resource page useful.

-If you’re already struggling with mental health difficulties, you may be feeling greater anxiety at this difficult time, especially if you’re following advice to stay at home.
+If you’re already struggling with mental health difficulties, you may be feeling greater anxiety at this difficult time.
+Please don’t suffer in silence.

 MindMate has resources and tools that can help if you’re feeling panicky or anxious:

 Avoid false reports and speculation about the coronavirus on social media.
 Follow guidance from trusted sources such as www.nhs.uk/coronavirus or www.gov.uk.
 NHS England has worked with Twitter UK to get national and regional NHS Twitter accounts verified with Twitter’s blue tick – so you know who you’re following.
 See:

 If there are other social media accounts that you find upsetting or make you feel anxious, then try muting or unfollowing them.
 Consider having a digital detox and taking some time off from social media each day.

 Take care of your physical and mental health

 It’s important to look after your health during these challenging times and continue with your usual self-care routines.
 Make sure you’re eating a healthy diet (at regular times), staying hydrated, taking time to relax each day and sleeping well.

 Look after your wellbeing if you're staying at home

 If you have symptoms associated with coronavirus including; a new continuous cough, or a high temperature, or a loss or change to your sense of smell or taste you must stay home for 7 days.
 If you live with other people, they should stay at home for 14 days from the day the first person got symptoms.